MindscapeHQ/raygun4wordpress/README.md

 Changelog
 ---------
-- 1.9.2: Updated the User Tracking feature name to Customer Experience Monitoring (CXM).
+- 1.9.2: Updated the User Tracking feature name to Customer Experience Monitoring.
 - 1.9.1: Don't set user cookie when user tracking is disabled.
 - 1.9.0: Add async sending option to dashboard; Bump Raygun4JS dependency to v2.8.5; Bump Raygun4PHP dependency to v1.8.2
 - 1.8.3: Fix XSS vulnerability in settings; Replace the iframe with a link to the Raygun dashboard